Sustain Our Great Lakes Grant Program

-The Sustain Our Great Lakes program is soliciting proposals to benefit fish, wildlife, habitat and water quality in the Great Lakes basin.
-The program will award grants in 2018 to improve and enhance: 1) stream and riparian habitat; 2) coastal wetland habitat; and 3) water quality in the Great Lakes and its tributaries.
-Up to $5.4 million is expected to be available for grant awards in 2018.
-The program is administered by the National Fish and Wildlife Foundation (NFWF) in partnership with ArcelorMittal, Michigan National Resources Conservation Service, U.S. Environmental Protection Agency, U.S. Fish and Wildlife Service, U.S. Forest Service, National Oceanic and Atmospheric Administration, and United States Department of Agriculture Natural Resources Conservation Service.
-Significant program funding is provided by the Great Lakes Restoration Initiative, a federal program designed to protect, restore and enhance the Great Lakes ecosystem.
+The Sustain Our Great Lakes (SOGL) program is soliciting proposals to benefit fish, wildlife, habitat and water quality in the Great Lakes basin.
+The program will award grants in 2019 to improve and enhance: 1) stream and riparian habitat; 2) coastal wetland habitat; and 3) water quality in the Great Lakes and its tributaries.
+Approximately $8.2 million is expected to be available for grant awards in 2019.
+The program is administered by the National Fish and Wildlife Foundation (NFWF) in partnership with ArcelorMittal, U.S. Environmental Protection Agency, U.S. Fish and Wildlife Service, U.S. Forest Service, National Oceanic and Atmospheric Administration, and United States Department of Agriculture Natural Resources Conservation Service.
+Significant program funding is provided by the Great Lakes Restoration Initiative (GLRI), a federal program designed to protect, restore and enhance the Great Lakes ecosystem.

 To be eligible for funding, projects must occur in the current or historic Great Lakes basin.
 Most of the available funding will be directed to projects in the United States.
 Approximately $100,000–$200,000 may be directed to projects in Canada with preference given to projects in the western Lake Ontario region, particularly near Hamilton, Ontario.

 In 2019, grant funding will be awarded in four categories: